Shopware Costs

 Growing B2C shop

-Costs typically rise because of frontend adjustments, system integrations, marketing logic and higher requirements around performance and operations.
+Costs typically increase due to frontend customization, system integrations, marketing logic and higher requirements for performance and operations.

 Typical range: